Nephren17/multiagent_lowrankctrl/README.md

-# A Low Rank Approach to Minimize Sensor-to-Actuator Communication in Finite Horizon Output Feedback
+# A Low Rank Approach to Minimize Output Feedback Multi-Agent System

-The code accompaning our joint ACC 2024 and IEEE L-CSS paper submission.

-Paper in IEEE L-CSS: https://ieeexplore.ieee.org/abstract/document/10336872

-**Authors:** Antoine Aspeel, Jakob Nylof, Jing Shuang (Lisa) Li and Necmiye Ozay

-The code reproduces the results in the section "Numerical Demonstrations" of the paper.
-In particular, the code:
-1. Solves the nuclear norm minimization problem and computes a causal factorization of the optimal controller.
-2. Solves the actuator and sensor norm minimization problems.
-3. Plots the figures in the paper and prints out results of steps 1 and 2.

 ## Setup
 From the base directory of this repository, install dependencies with: